SamDeMario-lab/NanoBlot/To_do.md

 So it works half the time with ampliconclip, I created a post on biostars to see if anyone can look into this https://www.biostars.org/p/9538340/

-### Add check for input bams being sorted and indexed and if they're not then sort and index

 ### Check how density plots work
 I noticed that we are using the same dataset for making the Nanoblot as the density plots (ridge/violin) I don't think we should do this.